markerenberg/Apple-Report/README.md

 This report is an academic report that was created for the University of Waterloo.
 All published content is the propery of its original authors, as denoted in the report itself.

-For any questions or inquiries, I can be reached at mkerenbe@uwaterloo.ca.
+For any questions or inquiries, I can be reached at markkerenberg@gmail.com.